 Big yellow crane, right on time

-With a lifting capacity of 200 tons (plus an auxiliary 50-ton hook) the crane will be used to lift and handle the 54 cryostat segments that will arrive from India.
+With a lifting capacity of 200 tonnes (plus an auxiliary 50-tonne hook) the crane will be used to lift and handle the 54 cryostat segments that will arrive from India.

 Right on time!
 On Wednesday 12 February, nine months after construction began